-Using your pizza stone regular can build up a blackened surface to the stone.
-This seasoned appearance doesn’t usually cause any problems until it starts smoking – and then you can find yourself in the annoying situation of smoking out your house when ever you fire it up to cook pizza.
+Using your pizza stone regularly can build up a blackened surface to the stone.
+This seasoned appearance doesn’t usually cause any problems until it starts smoking – and then you can find yourself in the annoying situation of smoking out your house whenever you fire it up to cook pizza.
 Why does it smoke, and can you do anything to stop it?

 Some ways to stop it smoking:

 - Remove grease and oils by cleaning the stone with baking soda/bicarbonate of soda.

 - Burn it off in your oven’s cleaning cycle.

 - Burn it off outside – use your BBQ.